Paul Sturrock: International career

 Sturrock made his first appearance for the Scotland under-21 team on 12 October 1976, in a goalless draw with Czechoslovakia.
 Four months later, he scored in a 3–2 win against Wales under-21s on 9 February 1977.

 Sturrock made his full international debut for Scotland against Wales on 16 May 1981, and on 8 November 1981, he scored his first goal for Scotland in the 2–1 World Cup qualifier defeat against Portugal in Lisbon.
 Sturrock won 20 caps for his country, scoring three goals.
 He was a non-playing member of the Scotland squad for the 1982 World Cup finals in Spain and appeared twice in Mexico in 1986.

 Managerial career

 In a 2012 study by Stefan Szymanski, economics professor at the University of Michigan, Sturrock was rated as one of the best managers in English football.

 St Johnstone

-In 1993, Sturrock became the manager of First Division team St Johnstone, having been recommended by the outgoing manager, John McClelland.
-Despite some early poor form – which included a 4–0 Scottish Cup humbling at the hands of Stenhousemuir – Sturrock eventually guided the team to a comfortable promotion in 1996–97.
+In 1993, Sturrock became the manager of Premier Division team St Johnstone.
+The team were relegated to the First Division at the end of the 1993–94 season.
+It took a while for Sturrock to improve the club's fortunes, as they lost 4–0 to Stenhousemuir in the 1994–95 Scottish Cup, and he then collapsed in the dugout at Tannadice while managing St Johnstone against Dundee United during the 1995–96 season.
+While he was recovering in hospital from the collapse, Sturrock was called by his former international manager Alex Ferguson.
+Ferguson warned Sturrock that he was "trying to make bad players into good players" and to just get rid of the "bad pros" in his squad.
+Sturrock guided Saints to promotion back to the Premier Division in 1996–97, winning the First Division by 20 points.
+In their first season back in the Premier Division, St Johnstone finished in fifth place in 1997–98.